Kiku-git/flod/README.md

-# flod
-Telegram bot, which for a time activates offtop mode in chat.
 # Flod

 This is the code for the Telegram bot — [@flodbot](https://t.me/flodbot), which for a time activates offtop mode in chat.